.277 Fury: US Army award and designation as 6.8 common cartridge

 In January 2019, the United States Army began the Next Generation Squad Weapon Program to find replacements for the M4 carbine and M249 light machine gun.
 On April 19, 2022, the United States Army announced that it had selected SIG Sauer to build the M7 rifle to partly replace the M4 carbine, while the M250 automatic rifle was to replace the M249 SAW in the LMG role.
-In both cases it had selected the company's Fury ammunition, utilizing government-provided projectiles and vendor-designed cartridges as the new weapon's ammunition.
+In both cases, it had selected the company's Fury ammunition, using government-provided projectiles and vendor-designed cartridges for the new weapon.

 The M7 was designed to fire the 6.8×51mm SIG Fury cartridge in response to concerns that improvements in body armor would diminish the effectiveness of the 5.56×45mm NATO round used in the M4 carbine and M249 SAW and increase their lethality and effective ranges compared to common, battlefield rounds such as the 5.56×45mm NATO and 7.62×51mm NATO.